-- 12.16 (MM12.2) There is a significant gap between the public-sector funding required to deliver and support our growth, and the amount currently committed to fund it.
+12.16 There is a significant gap between the public-sector funding required to deliver and support our growth, and the amount currently committed to fund it.
 In some areas of the city region, major development projects are not being progressed because of the uncertainty around funding.
-Developments will need to deliver, or help to enable the delivery of, infrastructure required to support sustainable communities, through planning conditions, and developer contributions secured in a variety of ways.
-These methods include: Section 106 planning obligations, the Community Infrastructure Levy, and agreements made under Section 278 of the Highways Act 1990 (as amended), or the potential introduction of a Strategic Infrastructure Tariff. - 12.17 Planning obligations made under Section 106 of the Town and Country Planning Act 1990 (as amended), are a mechanism used to make development acceptable in planning terms through securing the provision of affordable housing or the delivery of infrastructure or requiring development to be used in a particular way.
+Developments will need to deliver, or help to enable the delivery of, infrastructure required to

+- support sustainable communities, through planning conditions, and developer contributions secured in a variety of ways.
+These methods include: Section 106 planning obligations, the Community Infrastructure Levy, and agreements made under Section 278 of the Highways Act 1990 (as amended). - 12.17 Planning obligations made under Section 106 of the Town and Country Planning Act 1990 (as amended), are a mechanism used to make development acceptable in planning terms through securing the provision of affordable housing or the delivery of infrastructure or requiring development to be used in a particular way.
 Planning obligations must be used in accordance with national guidance and legislation and are subject to statutory and policy tests to ensure that they are necessary to make the development acceptable in planning terms, directly related to the development, and fairly and reasonably related in scale and kind to the development.
 A local planning authority should set out policies which indicate the level of contributions required.
 Site-specific legal contracts taking account of these policies are then made on a site-by-site basis, securing financial sums to pay for infrastructure provision, or through 'in-kind' contributions.
-Examples of in-kind contributions include: provision of land to accommodate new facilities provided by other organisations, construction and fit-out of new facilities, or provision of 'shell and core' space at peppercorn rent; however any direct delivery must not contravene state aid or public procurement rules. - 12.18 The Community Infrastructure Levy (CIL) is a locally-determined, non-negotiable, pounds-per-square metre development charge designed to help finance the delivery of infrastructure and was introduced as a mechanism by the Government in April 2010.
+Examples of in-kind contributions include: provision of land to accommodate new facilities provided by other organisations, construction and fit-out of new facilities, or provision of 'shell and core' space at peppercorn rent; however any direct delivery must not contravene state aid or public procurement rules. - 12.18 The Community Infrastructure Levy (CIL) is a locally-determined, nonnegotiable, pounds-per-square metre development charge designed to help finance the delivery of infrastructure and was introduced as a mechanism by the Government in April 2010.
 In contrast to Section 106, which require developer contributions for infrastructure to mitigate a specific development, CIL is intended to address the cumulative impact of developments across an area.
 Variations in charging rates are permitted between areas within the planning authority, as well as by different types of development, which must be set out in a published charging schedule.
 Local authorities are able to determine their CIL charges according to local considerations, although these are subject to two rounds of public consultation and review by an Independent Examiner.
 Across the Plan area, only one Local Authority has progressed work sufficiently to implement a CIL charging schedule, adopted in Trafford in July 2014.

-- 12.19 (AM12.3) In August 2020 the Government published its White Paper 'Planning For The Future'.
-The White Paper was accompanied by a consultation document, 'Changes to the current planning system'.
-Together, these documents propose radical reforms to the planning system - long and short term.
-Key changes include zoning of land in local plans into three types of area - Growth, Renewal and Protection and replacing the current system of planning obligations and CIL with a single development levy to fund local infrastructure.
-However, these proposals are still subject to potential change following the public consultation in 2020.
-It is also noted that primary legislation may be required to bring forward the proposals.
-In May 2022 the Government published its Levelling Up and Regeneration Bill.
-The Bill proposes reforms to the planning system including a new mandatory and locally set infrastructure levy to replace the current system of developer contributions.
+- 12.19 In October 2023 the Levelling-up and Regeneration Act 2023 was given Royal Assent.
+The Act introduces reforms to the planning system including a new mandatory and locally set infrastructure levy to replace the current system of developer contributions.
 The detailed design of the levy will be delivered through regulations. - 12.20 Across the Plan area we have a range of locally based priorities to be fulfilled through developer contributions.
 Some boroughs have supplementary planning documents setting out these priorities and the likely scale of contributions that different types of development are likely to require.

-Policy JP-D2: Developer Contributions (MM12.3)
+Policy JP-D2: Developer Contributions